 - Metric: Cache hit ratio percentage and reduction in server load.

-- Example: BentoBox, a website platform for restaurants, achieved a 100% cache hit ratio after improving image optimization, leading to faster page loads and better user retention.
+- Example: BentoBox, a website platform for restaurants, significantly raised their cache hit ratio after improving image optimization, leading to faster page loads and better user retention.

 5. Bandwidth savings